Deorgss/inventory_management_system/README.md

 - `GET /products` — Get all products.
 - `POST /products` — Create a new product.
 - Body: `{"name": "Laptop", "sku": "LT-100", "quantity": 10, "price": 999.99}`

+## Testing the API:

++ Copy api_tests.http.sample to api_tests.http.
++ Update the @baseUrl variable with your local or server URL.
++ Use the VS Code REST Client extension to run requests.